adithyactrl/Arduino-Ultrasonic-Radar/README.md

 The servo continuously sweeps the ultrasonic sensor across an angle, allowing the system to scan its surroundings and detect objects at different positions.

  ## Features

 - 📡 Real-time obstacle detection using the HC-SR04 ultrasonic sensor
 - 🔄 180° servo-based radar scanning
+- 🖥️ Live radar visualization using Processing
+- 📺 Real-time angle and distance displayed on a 16×2 I²C LCD
 - 🟢 Green LED indicates a safe distance
 - 🔴 Red LED indicates a nearby obstacle
-- 🔊 Buzzer provides audible proximity alerts
+- 🔊 Audible proximity alerts using a buzzer
-- 🖥️ Live radar visualization using Processing

 ## Components Used
 - Arduino Uno